-In 2004 he appeared in the Concertgebouw in Amsterdam with the Rotterdam Chamber Orchestra, in 2002, he made his Paris conducting debut with the Orchestre des Concerts Lamoureux in the prestigious Salle Gaveau and in 2001, he made his highly acclaimed debut at New York’s Carnegie Hall with the Sinfonia Varsovia.
-His frequent collaboration with this premier Polish orchestra includes concerts on three continents; Europe, North America and Asia, and a series of recording projects featuring masterworks of Polish and American symphonic music.
-The first CD with music by Copland, Gershwin and Bernstein was released in July 2002, the second with music by Andrzej Panufnik, was issued by Naxos in November 2006.
+In 2004 he appeared in the Concertgebouw in Amsterdam with the Rotterdam Chamber Orchestra; in 2002 he made his Paris conducting debut with the Orchestre des Concerts Lamoureux in the prestigious Salle Gaveau.
+In 2001 he made his highly acclaimed debut at New York’s Carnegie Hall with the Sinfonia Varsovia.
+His frequent collaboration with this premiere Polish orchestra includes concerts on three continents—Europe, North America and Asia—and a series of recording projects featuring masterworks of Polish and American symphonic music.
+His first CD for Universal —with music by Copland, Gershwin and Bernstein—was released in July 2002; his premier recording for Naxos International (with music by Andrzej Panufnik) was issued in November 2006.

 Other recording projects for Naxos include: a CD with music by Polish composer Tadeusz Szeligowski (Poznań Philharmonic, Poland), a CD with music by Ernst Bloch, two discs with music by Miklós Rózsa, and three discs with music by Eugene Zádor (all with the Budapest Symphony Orchestra, Hungary).
 The newest recording with music by Polish woman composer Grażyna Bacewicz with Capella Bydgostiensis in Poland, released in November 2014 received “Fryderyk Award”, Polish equivalent of American Grammy